dogeystamp/geode-piano/README.md

 - GP22
 - All MCP GPIO pins except GPB7 and GPA7 on both chips (see [datasheet](https://ww1.microchip.com/downloads/aemDocuments/documents/APID/ProductDocuments/DataSheets/MCP23017-Data-Sheet-DS20001952.pdf) for diagram of pins)

+If you are using a different set of pins, you need to modify both the `pin_scanner` source and the `piano_firmware` source.

 GPB7 and GPA7 have known issues and therefore can not be inputs.
 Again, refer to the datasheet about this.
 It is simpler to exclude them instead of working around that limitation.